mraggi/discreture/README.md

 ```
 where `predicate` is a unary predicate that takes a `const combinations::combination&` as an argument and returns true or false, in a way that for all the first combinations it returns true and the last ones return false.

+This is also useful to use many processors at once.
+See tutorial_parallel.cpp under "examples" on how to do this.

 ## Tutorial

 Here is a quick mini-tutorial.
 See the examples for more on usage.
 Check the files under `examples` for a more complete tutorial on how to use the library.
+Maybe start with the file called "tutorial.cpp" and then read the others in any order.

 ### Combinations example
 After installing, let's start by creating a file called "combinations.cpp" and adding the following content: